cesarParra/lwc-signals/README.md

 Notice how we are using a `@wire` service to fetch the accounts from the server and populate the picklist.
 This is because in this case we don't care about sharing that data with other components, and we only need it once.
-Be pragmatic about when to use signalss and when not to.
+Be pragmatic about when to use signals and when not to.
 Opt to use the base Salesforce services when you only need the data in a single component.